On Sandon-type metrics for contactomorphism groups: Obstructions

-Since the proofs of the discreteness and boundedness in Theorem \ref{thm-main} are independent we present them separately, in Sections \ref{subsect-lower} and \ref{subsect-upper} respectively.
-First, in Section \ref{subsect-alg} we quote the algebraic results used in the proofs.
-We conclude the paper with a discussion on a class of sub-domains of contact manifolds for which the restriction of any conjugation-invariant norm is necessarily bounded.
+The rest of Section~\ref{sec:obstr} is organized as follows.
+Theorem \ref{thm-discrete} is proved in Section \ref{subsect-lower}, and Theorem \ref{thm-frag-universal} in Section \ref{subsect-upper}.
+Beforehand, in Section \ref{subsect-alg} we recall some algebraic results used in those proofs.
+Finally, in Section \ref{subsection-sandtubes} we discuss a class of sub-domains of contact manifolds for which analogous boundedness results can be obtained.